-But even if you’re home alone, having a dedicated office space makes sense – not just to help you stay focused, but to save you money on taxes.
-To claim the home office tax deduction, measure your dedicated office space and calculate the percentage of your home it represents (a 200 square-foot office in a 2,000 square-foot home would be 10%).
-You can then deduct that percentage of costs associated with your home, such as utilities and home improvements.
+But even if you’re home alone, having a dedicated home office space makes sense – not just to help you stay focused but to save you money on taxes.
+To claim the home office tax deduction, measure your dedicated office space and calculate the percentage of your home it represents – for example, a 200 square-foot office in a 2,000 square-foot home would be 10%.
+You can then deduct that percentage of the costs associated with your home, such as utilities and home improvements.

 2. Invest in Your Office

-It’s important that your home workspace have all the accoutrements you’d expect in a professional office.
+It’s important that your home workspace has all the accouterments you’d expect in a professional office.
 Of course, what each person deems necessary varies by taste and profession.
 Some items you might consider include:

 - A reliable, dedicated computer

 - A quality Internet connection